Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent

 where $\mathbb{P}^*$ denotes the probability conditional on the data.
 By the triangle inequality, one can obtain

-It can be proved that the second term above vanishes in probability; see Lemma \ref{lemma: clt mn separate} in the appendix for details.
-On the other hand, we have the following theorem for the first term: \begin{theorem} Under the same assumptions as in Theorem \ref{thm: main theorem} and focusing on COfB, for any Borel measurable set $D$, we have
+It can be proved that the second term above vanishes in probability; see \Cref{lem: clt mn separate 1} in \Cref{subsection: convergence normal variables} for details.
+On the other hand, we have the following theorem for the first term: \begin{theorem} Under the same assumptions as in \Cref{thm: main theorem}, for any Borel measurable set $D$, we have

 \end{theorem}